jack30977/david.github.io/docs/02-Component-Selection/Component-Selection.md

     |                                                                   | Hard to see limit is found                                           |
     |                                                                   | Target surface may move without mechanical support                   |

-1. Swiitch Snap Action SPDT
+1. Switch Snap Action SPDT

     ![Limit Switch similar to EGR 102](images/limitSwitch/MS0850502F030P1A_LimitSwitch1.png)